dlion/dryrun/_posts/2018-10-02-keybase-crypto-made-simple.md

 ---
-title: "Keybase - Crypto made simple"
+title: Keybase - Crypto made simple
-description: "For years cryptography was considered like a witchcraft, until now!
-Let's see how Keybase made it."
+description: For years cryptography was considered like a witchcraft, until now!
+Let's see how Keybase made it.
 tags:
-  - Security
-  - Life
+- security
 cover: "/assets/images/covers/crypto.png"
 ---

 For years cryptography was considered like a witchcraft, until now!
 Let's see how Keybase made it.